lbormann/darts-caller/README.md

 The application provides a websocket-service.
 Other extensions like autodarts-extern or autodarts-wled can connect to this service (ws://ip:port).
 For a list of json-examples look at 'broadcast-examples.dat' - who knows maybe you build your own extension upon this?!

+*`-DEB / --debug`*

+Set this to value '1', to output extended event-information on console.
+By default this is '0'.